Alternation of generations: Variations

 There are some correlations between these variations, but they are just that, correlations, and not absolute.
 For example, in flowering plants, microspores ultimately produce microgametes (sperm) and megaspores ultimately produce megagametes (eggs).
 However, in ferns and their allies there are groups with undifferentiated spores but differentiated gametophytes.
 For example, the fern Ceratopteris thalictrioides has spores of only one kind, which vary continuously in size.
 Smaller spores tend to germinate into gametophytes which produce only sperm-producing antheridia.

 A complex life cycle

-The diagram shows the alternation of generations in a species which is heteromorphic, sporophytic, oogametic, dioicous, heterosporic and dioecious.
-A seed plant example might be a willow tree (most species of the genus Salix are dioecious).
-Starting in the centre of the diagram, the processes involved are:
+Plant life cycles can be complex.
+Alternation of generations can take place in plants which are at once heteromorphic, sporophytic, oogametic, dioicous, heterosporic and dioecious, such as in a willow tree (as most species of the genus Salix are dioecious).
+The processes involved are: